RyanLiu6/tvm-calculator/README.md

 **Server URL + /Table URL + /Monetary Value + /Interest Rate + /Period + /Geometric Rate**

 **NOTE: Current Server has yet to be deployed, will update once it is done**

-Please refer to Figure 1 an example.
+Please refer to Figure 1 for an example.

 |                  Type                  | URL     |
 |:--------------------------------------:|---------|